inbravo/aws-feature-set/README.md

 - Every bucket created, object uploaded is private by default
 - Object Permissions – Access to Object ACLs
 - Prefix in bucket is a folder in the bucket
-- Minimum file size that I can store on S3 bucket is 0 byte
+- Minimum file size requirement on S3 bucket is 0 byte
 - Max 100 S3 buckets per account by default
 - S3 objects can range from **0 bytes** to **5 terabytes**
 - The largest object that can be uploaded in a single PUT is **5 gigabytes**